ionutfrent15/Java-Java/README.md

 # Java-Java
-#Simple client-server app for a warehouse of products
+Simple client-server app for a warehouse of products
+Client: JavaFX
+Server: Java, Spring Remoting